-Together with my colleagues Paul Schulte and Chris Wyatt of the Institute for Conflict, Cooperation, and Security at the University of Birmingham, I submitted an analysis of the situation in Iraq and Syria and the threat posed by Islamic State in Iraq and the Levant (ISIL) in response to a call for evidence by the UK Parliament’s Defence Select Committee.
+Together with my colleagues Paul Schulte and Chris Wyatt of the Institute for Conflict, Cooperation, and Security at the University of Birmingham, I submitted an analysis of the situation in Iraq and Syria and the threat posed by Islamic State in Iraq and the Levant (ISIL) to the UK Parliament’s Defence Select Committee inquiry on The situation in Iraq and Syria and the response to al-Dawla al-Islamiya fi al-Iraq al-Sham (DAESH).

 We conclude that the Government has emphasised that successful military action is dependent on an internal political solution in Iraq and a regional solution involving other states.
 We believe that the conditions are in place and that there is an imperative to take action.
 The border between Syria and Iraq is porous to the point of non-existence, so involvement in Iraq will have at least some consequences which carry over into Syria.